HURG-IIDX/ITG-Noteskins/README.md

 ---------- Bright and Night ----------

 Bright is an ITG style bright and color saturated noteskin.
 It is structured like Cel, but the border is a solid color, and there is no gap between the border and the center gradient.
-The center gradient is a 2 color gradient that consists of the border color, and a slightly brighter color.
+The center gradient is a 2 colors that consists of the border color and a slightly brighter color.

 Night is also similarly saturated, but kind of a "night mode" version of Bright.
 The only visual difference from bright is the center gradient, which is still 2 colors, but the gradient consists of the border color and black.